 Based on your understanding of WMPO and the benefits to your community, are there areas where more personnel, consulting, or other resources should be deployed?

 Bike / Pedestrian Planning & Safety Increase Funding Opportunities Public Engagement Social Equity / Transit & Micromobility (tie)

-What service or product(s) do you value the most from WMPO?
+product(s) do you value

+the most from WMPO?